DeltaEagle11022/PointClickCare-Pong-Challenge/README.md

 Developer: Mrugank Upadhyay
 Date: June 27th, 2019

-See Execution and Player file for download and game-play instructions
+See Execution/Player Manual for download and game-play instructions